 Tina Dalianis' Group

-Studies on human papillomaviruses and specific markers for tailored and targeted therapy of head and neck cancer.
+Studies on human papillomaviruses and specific markers for tailored and targeted therapy of head and neck cancer and childhood cancer.

 Background and previous results